Spotted Knapweed

 Diffuse Knapweed (Bryan Kelly-McArthur)

-Meadow Knapweed (Centaurea debeauxii) has undivided leaves and larger flowerhead bracts with comb-like fringes at the tips
+Meadow knapweed (Centaurea debeauxii) has undivided leaves and larger flowerhead bracts with comb-like fringes at the tips.

 Photo credit: BC Ministry of Forests